OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

 Type Environments and Typing Rules Expressed as Post Systems
 ------------------------------------------------------------

-A type environment is simply an environment associating expressions with data types instead of with values.
-For example, fill in the following question marks for a type environment *tenv* assuming your language is
+A type environment is an environment associating expressions with data types (instead of with values, as did the environmentS we have used in our interpreters so far).
+For example, fill in the following question marks for a type environment *tenv* assuming your language is Java:
-Java: ``{ (true, ???), (1, ???), (3.4, ???) }``
+``[ [true, ???], [1, ???], [3.4, ???] ]``

 Typing rules are specified relative to a type environment by a conditional specification known as a *Post system*.
-The "givens" in this conditional specification are specified above a dotted line.
-The conclusion(s) that can be drawn from the "givens" are specified below the dotted line.
+The "givens" in this conditional specification are specified above a dashed line.
+The conclusion(s) that can be drawn from the "givens" are specified below the dashed line.

-For example, in type environment *tenv*:
+For example, here is a possible typing rule in type environment *tenv*:

 ::